This post may include affiliate links; see our disclosure policy.

 More cod recipes

 Cod is a healthy fish that’s great for working into weeknight recipes!
-We love baked cod with lemon and garlic, or this tasty pan fried cod.
+I love baked cod with lemon and garlic, or this tasty pan-fried cod.
 You can also fire up the grill and make grilled cod, or one of these favorite cod recipes.

 About the authors